deadsnakes/python3.11/Doc/library/os.rst

    command-line arguments are passed.
-The "l" variants are perhaps the easiest to work with if the number of parameters is fixed when the code is written; the individual parameters simply become additional parameters to the :func:`spawnl\*` functions.
+The "l" variants are perhaps the easiest to work with if the number of parameters is fixed when the code is written; the individual parameters simply become additional parameters to the :func:`!spawnl\*` functions.
 The "v" variants are good when the number of parameters is variable, with the arguments being passed in a list or tuple as the *args* parameter.
 In either case, the arguments to the child process must start with the name of the command being run.